The best hotels in Nouakchott

 To Rosso (Senegal border): 3 to 4 hours south on paved road.
 Bush taxis cost 3,000 MRU ($8).
 The border crossing at Rosso involves a ferry across the Senegal River ($2).
 Alternatively, the new Rosso bridge (opened 2024) handles vehicle traffic.
 From Rosso, Saint-Louis (Senegal) is 1 hour south.

-Nouakchott's best neighborhoods
+Nouakchott's best hotel regions

 Nouakchott sprawls across flat desert.
 Sand drifts into every street.
 Tevragh-Zeina is the diplomatic and hotel district.
 Ksar is the older center with the Grand Mosque.
 The port area (Port de Peche) is where the fishing boats land.
 The city is not walkable between districts, but taxis are cheap.